AaltoSciComp/scicomp-docs/triton/acknowledgingtriton.rst

    <https://wiki.aalto.fi/display/ACRIShelp/Submitting+a+journal+article>`_
    on ACRIShelp.

 Should you have problems, first contact your department's ACRIS help.
 If a publication or academic output somehow can't be linked, let us know and we will make sure that we include it in our own lists.

+Bonus: if you have some good pictures of research which can be share publicly, please send them to us to use to promote scientific computing resources at Aalto.
+Please give any relevant photo credits and citations.
+Photos may be used publicly.